- Docs

 Publish

 Click Publish.
-Your plugin is now available at:
+Your plugin URL looks like:

-It's a 20-second setup (with some practice):
+It's a 30-second setup (with some practice):

-That's the complete workflow!
-Optionally, add a banner (1544Ă—500), logo (256Ă—256), select an author, set a short description, and configure homepage/donation/support links.
+Optionally, add a banner (1544ร500), logo (256ร256), select an author, set a short description, and configure homepage/donation/support links.

 Tip: Set the author's Display Name in their WordPress user profile for proper attribution.

-Plugin Headers
+Plugin File Headers

 Example Plugin Header